 Starting July 14, 2021, the U.S. CDC has issued a temporary suspension of dogs, including service dogs, traveling to the U.S. from countries considered high-risk for dog rabies.

-Understanding your options, the airline’s policies, and required documentation are important elements to deciding the best mode of transportation for your pup.
+Understanding your options, the airline’s policies, and required documentation are essential elements to deciding the best mode of transportation for your pup.
 If you do not want to fly with your pup, there are alternatives such as professional companies which operate on the ground.
 Remember to talk with your veterinarian before traveling with your pet to ensure your pup’s health and up-to-date vaccination status.

 ElleVet Hemp CBD + CBDA Oil For Dogs$70.00 – $229.95 — or subscribe and save 15%